siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 What is proved:

-- Continuity alone does not determine dynamics.
+- Continuity alone does not determine transport dynamics.
 - Divergence-free transport requires curl-based evolution.
 - Curl-based evolution preserves source-free structure.
 - Maxwell electromagnetism is the minimal such evolution law.

-No additional postulates are required.

 ---